GitMachines/statedecoded-gm-centos6/README.md

 ** Warning this is a work in progress - Please check branches for activity**

 ## Versions
-v0.2 nicer: one-click install to working StateDecoded localhost:8080, tomcat6, solr.
+- v0.2 nicer: one-click install to working StateDecoded localhost:8080, tomcat6, solr.
 Ready to import Virginia laws.
 Solr not populated.
-No auto security check." v0.1 nice: one-click install to working localhost:8080, no xml, no solr
+No auto security check.
+- v0.1 nice: one-click install to working localhost:8080, no xml, no solr

 ## How can I contribute?
 We are learning as we go and do not yet clear asks to make of others.
 However, you can: